A Convergent Quadrature Based Method For The Monge-Amp\`ere Equation: Implementation

 The first implementation we suggest is motivated by a desire to exploit the spectral accuracy of the trapezoid rule when applied to a uniform discretization of the angles ($d\theta_j=d\theta$ for all $j = 0, \ldots, M$).

-In order to obtain as many equi-spaced angles as possible, we propose to let the underlying mesh $\mathcal{M}$ be a tiling of $\R^2$ with regular hexagons.
+In order to obtain as many equi-spaced angles as possible, we propose to let the underlying mesh $\mathcal{M}$ be a tiling of $\R^2$ with {either regular hexagons or equilateral triangles}.
 Then we can achieve a grid-aligned scheme using the uniform angular discretization $\theta_j = \frac{j\pi}{6}$ for $j = 0, \ldots, 5$.
 See Figure~\ref{fig:hexGrid}.

 The resulting angular resolution is $d\theta = \frac{\pi}{6}$.
 Applying the trapezoid rule~\eqref{eq:trap}, we obtain equal quadrature weights $w_i = \frac{\pi}{6}$.

 We notice that fixing $d\theta$ also has the effect of fixing the stencil width $r = \bO(h)$.
 We recall that second directional derivatives in the directions $\nu = (\cos\theta, \sin\theta)$ are discretized by~\eqref{eq:sdd} as follows: